openstack/openstack-manuals/doc/user-guide/source/cli_config_drive.rst

 -  An image built with a recent version of the cloud-init package can automatically access metadata passed through the configuration drive.
-   The cloud-init package version 0.7.1 works with Ubuntu and Fedora based images, such as Red Hat Enterprise Linux.
+   The cloud-init package version 0.7.1 works with Ubuntu, Fedora based images (such as Red Hat Enterprise Linux) and openSUSE based images (such as SUSE Linux Enterprise Server).

 -  If an image does not have the cloud-init package installed, you must customize the image to run a script that mounts the configuration